 A broad range of academic courses

 Higher educational institutions are internationally focused with many classes taught in English

 World-class higher education

 Denmark's higher education establishments offer a range of opportunities for international students.
-Many courses are taught in English and all are internationally recognised.
+Indeed, many courses are taught in English and all are internationally recognised.

 Whether you are interested in a research-oriented course or a more practical “hands-on” one, you will have plenty of options in Denmark.